ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 git clone <repo> [<new-folder-name>]
 ```

+`<new-folder-name>` is the optional folder name of the cloned project on your computer.

 `<repo>` is the path to the remote repository and has one of the following structures, each standing for a different protocol:

 ```